ch4zm/ch4zm.github.io/docs/famous_internet.md

 ## Synopsis

 The incineration of Emmett Internet occurred on Season 5 Day 91.
-It was the bottom of the 5th inning, Spears Taylor batting for the Tigers.
-The count was 1 and 2.
+It was the bottom of the 5th inning, and Spears Taylor was batting for the Tigers.
+In the season prior, Spears Taylor had been feedback swapped from the Philly Pies to the Hades Tigers.
+The count on Taylor was 1-2 when Internet was incinerated.
 Internet was replaced by Sutton Bishop.

 ## Game Summary